Chapter 27 BWV 90 Es reisset euch ein schrecklich Ende

-The overall effect may be considered the equivalent of a twentieth century horror movie, an extraordinarily dramatic, even baroque representation, particularly from a composer cautioned against presenting music of operatic scale and spectacle!
+The overall effect may be considered the equivalent of a twentieth century horror movie, an extraordinarily dramatic, baroque representation, particularly from a composer cautioned against presenting music of operatic scale and style!

 The middle section is more lightly scored but hardly less intense.
 It takes the manner of a stern sermon in which verbal instruction and direction become as significant as emotive arousal—- your sins abound and you flout your Judge (at your peril!).
 The strings make their presence felt in blocks of approximately six bars each, derived precisely from the ritornello.
 Their function is to remind sinners, in these moments of explication, of the ′terrible end′ that still awaits them.

 Not that it is likely to be forgotten since the entire opening section is reprised, presenting us with two more statements of that disturbing ritornello.